axieinfinity/ronin-documentation/docs/node-operators/testnet/bridge.md

 BRIDGE_VOTER_PRIVATE_KEY=insert-your-voter-private-key
 ```

-There is a `docker-compose.yaml` file in `docker` directory.
-Modify `.env` file and run `bridge` with the following command
+6\.
+Start the node:

 ```
-docker-compose -f docker/docker-compose.yaml --env-file .env up -d
+docker-compose up -d
 ```

+After a few minutes, go to the [stats page](https://saigon-stats.roninchain.com/) to check the status of your node.
+If it's green, the node is connected and up to date with the network.

 ## Configuration
-The config file can be found in the `config` directory.
-There are 2 main components in the configuration: listeners and database
+The configuration file is located in the `config` directory.
+There are two main objects in the configuration: `listeners` and `database`.

-### listeners (object)
+### listeners
-List all chains that Bridge is listening to.
-Each name reflects a specific function defined [here](https://github.com/axieinfinity/bridge-v2/blob/master/internal/init_listeners.go).

-For example `Ronin` reflects with function `InitRonin`

-Therefore, do not change the name, otherwise, the program cannot run properly.
+Lists all chains that the bridge is listening to.
+Each `name` reflects a specific function defined in https://github.com/axieinfinity/bridge-v2/blob/master/internal/main.go.
+For example, `Ronin` reflects the function `InitRonin`, while `Ethereum` points to `InitEthereum`.
+Therefore, don't change the names, otherwise the program can't run correctly.

 #### 1. chainId:
 - type: `hex string`